flaviostutz/cdk-practical-constructs/docs/static-s3-website.md

 ## Construct StaticS3Website

-This construct creates an S3 bucket and upload any content into it.
+This construct creates an S3 bucket and uploads the contents of a local folder to it.
 It is a composition of the following CDK constructs:
     - [AWS S3 Bucket lib](https://github.com/aws/aws-cdk/tree/main/packages/aws-cdk-lib/aws-s3)
     - [AWS S3 Bucket deployment lib](https://github.com/aws/aws-cdk/tree/main/packages/aws-cdk-lib/aws-s3-deployment)

-Why to use it over the CDK constructs?
-    - It has good defaults. e.g., enforcing ssl; restricted access; auto deleting bucket on deleting the stack.
-    - easier interfaces. i.e. less configuration
-    - Unified construct

 ### Usage